huntdatacenter/docs/docs/coordination/agreements/overview.md

 ::: details Clarification of the form fields

-The following form fiels are including in the "HUNT Cloud Data Processor Agreement Form" version 3.5.
+The following form fields are including in the "HUNT Cloud Data Processor Agreement Form" version 3.5.

 **Data controller**